nefarius/ViGEmClient/README.md

 ### Questions & Support

 Please respect that the GitHub issue tracker isn't a helpdesk.
-We offer a [Discord server](https://discord.vigem.org) and [forums](https://forums.vigem.org), where you're welcome to check out and engage in discussions!
+We offer [support resources](https://vigem.org/Community-Support/), where you're welcome to check out and engage in discussions!

 ## How to use